22nd Sunday in Ordinary Time Year A

 Reflection Questions for the 22nd Sunday in Ordinary Time Year A

-• What are some practical ways you can renew your mind and not conform to the world’s ways?
+- What are some ways you can renew your mind and focus on God?

-• In what ways can you provide support or accompany someone who is going through a period of suffering or doubt?
+- How can you support someone who is going through suffering?

 Quotes and Social Media Graphics for the 22nd Sunday in Ordinary Time Year A